Jewish Bolshevism: During WW2

 After Operation Barbarossa Nazi propaganda depicted the war as a "European crusade against Bolshevism" and Waffen-SS units consisted largely or solely of foreign volunteers and conscripts.
-In private conversations held in 1940s, Hitler also labelled Christianity a Jewish product analogous to Judeo-Bolshevism:
+In private conversations held in the 1940s, Hitler also labelled Christianity a Jewish product analogous to Judeo-Bolshevism:

 "The heaviest blow that ever struck humanity was the coming of Christianity.
 Bolshevism is Christianity's illegitimate child.
 Both are inventions of the Jew.
 The deliberate lie in the matter of religion was introduced into the world by Christianity.
 Bolshevism practises a lie of the same nature, when it claims to bring liberty to men, whereas in reality it seeks only to enslave them.
 In the ancient world, the relations between men and gods were founded on an instinctive respect.
 It was a world enlightened by the idea of tolerance.
 Christianity was the first creed in the world to exterminate its adversaries in the name of love.
 Its key-note is intolerance."

 In his speech to the Reichstag justifying Operation Barbarossa in 1941, Hitler said:

 For more than two decades the Jewish Bolshevik regime in Moscow had tried to set fire not merely to Germany but to all of Europe ...
-The Jewish Bolshevik rulers in Moscow have unswervingly undertaken to force their domination upon us and the other European nations and that is not merely spiritually, but also in terms of military power ...
-Now the time has come to confront the plot of the Anglo-Saxon Jewish war-mongers and the equally Jewish rulers of the Bolshevik centre in Moscow!
+The Jewish-Bolshevik rulers in Moscow have unswervingly undertaken to force their domination upon us and the other European nations and that not merely spiritually, but also in terms of military power ... the hour has come, in which it is necessary to confront this plot of the Jewish Anglo-Saxon warmongers, and the equally Jewish rulers of the Bolshevik center in Moscow."

 Field-Marshal Wilhelm Keitel gave an order on 12 September 1941 which declared: "the struggle against Bolshevism demands ruthless and energetic, rigorous action above all against the Jews, the main carriers of Bolshevism".

 Historian Richard J. Evans wrote that Wehrmacht officers regarded the Russians as "sub-human", and were from the time of the invasion of Poland in 1939 telling their troops the war was caused by "Jewish vermin", explaining to the troops that the war against the Soviet Union was a war to wipe out what were variously described as "Jewish Bolshevik subhumans", the "Mongol hordes", the "Asiatic flood" and the "red beast", language clearly intended to produce war crimes by reducing the enemy to something less than human.